Internal Flow

 Face to be selected

-Click OK in the Select dialog and then select Select/Deselect from the menu.
+Click OK in the Select dialog and then select Delete from the menu to delete the first coincident face.

 To stitch all of the remaining faces together into a volume, select the Volumes->Stitch tool, and drag and drop it onto the background of the View Window.
-Double-click Faces in the Select dialog and then select Done from the menu.
+Double-click sim->Faces in the Select dialog and then select Done from the menu.

 Specify the Fluid Conditions

-Select the Physics Tool Palette.
-Drag and drop the Substances->Air tool onto an edge of the volume.
+Drag and drop the Air tool onto an edge of the volume.
 Select Done to set air as the fluid inside the volume.

 Set the Properties of the Outer Surface of the Volume